 This post contains affiliate links, which means I may receive a small commission, at no cost to you, if you make a purchase through a link.

 When it comes to building any sort of online business whether it’s a blog, website, service product… you won’t get any results without targeted eyeballs viewing whatever it is you expect to profit from.
+I have managaed to get over 650,000 visitors with free Pinterest traffic.

 Think of website traffic as fuel to a fire.
 Anyone can get a fireplace, but not everyone knows how to create “traffic fuel” to fuel it.
 This is the differentiating factor.
 Another way to visualize this is think of everyone in the world in a giant supermarket.
 You have set up a checkout lane with your own cash register, along with tons of other people who want to be entrepreneurs.